Home Schedule Grading Policy Academic Policy

 Item Weight

-In-class Activities/Worksheets (20%): At the start of the semester, you will register a nickname/alias of yours.
-It allows you answer questions anonymously in class while allowing me to keep track of your learning progress and provide immediate feedback.
-You can change your alias at any time you want by informing me of your new alias.
-You are expected to actively participate in the in-class activities/worksheets.
-To score an in-class activity point, you need to participate more than 80% of the activities/worksheets of a class.
-We will have about 27 classes in the first ten weeks where you can score a point.
+Scrolls, a.k.a.
+In-class Activities/Worksheets (20%): I will create a class post on Piazza at the beginning of each class.
+On Piazza, you can ask and answer questions anonymously while allowing me to keep track of your learning progress and provide immediate feedback.
+You are expected to actively participate in the in-class scroll activities by asking and answering questions on the Piazza post and also write an exit ticket.
+To score a scroll point, you need to participate and show engagement during class.
+To do that, you should be in class, respond to the votes, answer the questions (from me or your fellows) on Piazza, and write a reflective or follow-up exit ticket that tells me what you have learned or want to learn more or what can be improved today.
+If you reflect on what has happened in class, you should not have a problem scoring.
+It is a subjective assessment; your goal is to convince me that you practice the scroll together with me in class.
+We will have 27 scrolls in the first ten weeks where you can score points.
 You will need 20 points for a full score in this grading item.
 You should not encounter problems to obtain a full score if you are an active participant.
 Contact me if you have any emergency that severely affects your participation.

-GitHub Page (30%): In the first class, you will create your own GitHub page for this course.
-You will keep updating it throughout the semester.
+Quests, a.k.a.
+Your GitHub Page (30%): In the first class, you will create your own GitHub page for this course.
+You will keep updating it throughout the semester to demonstrate you have completed a quest.
 Your GitHub page is a public page that showcases your own implementation of the computer graphic techniques/features you have mastered.
 Each technique/feature is worth 1 point.
 To secure a full score, you will need to finish at least 60 of them.
-Check the weekly homework for more instructions on the implementation.
-Each weekly homework is due the following Monday at 9 am.
-Late submission is accepted with 50% penalty.
-You may obtain more than 60 points.
-In this case, denote n the extra points you obtain, the extra credit e you will receive is: e=k+n+1-2k2k if 2kn+12k+1k=012, ...
+Check the weekly quests for more instructions.
+Each weekly quest is due the following Monday at 9 am.
+Complete the quest on time to receive points.
+Late completion is allowed with 50% focus reduction, i.e., each is worth 0.5 points instead).
+Each quest has a max points that you can earn.
+However, you may obtain more than the max point.
+In this case, denote n the extra features you have completed in a quest, the extra points e you will receive are: e=k+n+1-2k2k if 2kn+12k+1k=012, ...

-Short Question Exams (20%): There are two short question exams (check the schedule above for the dates).
-Each exam includes 20 short questions covering everything you have learned in the ten weeks.
-The first is about 2D graphics while the second is the 3D.
-The exames focus on the conceptual understanding of the materials.
-You will not need to write any codes nor calculation.
-You will need to remember the key concepts of learned computer graphic techniques.
-Sample exam questions will be provided for you to familiar with the question type.
+Proficiency Trials (20%): There are two short question proficiency trials (check the schedule above for the trial dates).
+Each trial includes 20 short questions covering everything you have learned in the ten weeks.
+The first trial is about 2D graphics while the second is the 3D.
+The trials focus on the conceptual understanding of the materials.
+You will not need to write any codes nor perform any calculations.
+You shall remember and be able to recall the learned computer graphic concepts.
+Sample trial questions will be provided for you to familiar with the question type.

-Final Project (30%): Toward the end of the semester, you will form a team of three/four to work on a final project of a topic your team chose among the given choices or an interesting topic your team proposed.
+The Grand Enchantment (30%): Toward the end of the semester, you will form a team of three/four to create a Masterpiece of a computer graphic topic that your team chooses among the given choices or an interesting topic your team proposes.
 Solo is allowed, but I strongly encourage you do work in a team.
-You will implement the selected topic using WebGPU.
-Form some topics, code stem may be provided.
-Finally, you will give a project demonstration, document your project on a GitHub page or any personal webpage, and produce a video presentation.
-Besides the project demonstration (happening during the last class), other items are due at the end of the scheduled final exam time.
-Below is the grade breakdown of the final project:
+You shall implement the selected topic using WebGPU and you are welcome to reuse any codes you have implemented for the quests.
+For some topics, code stem might be provided.
+Finally, you team will participate in the Archmage's Challenge (during the last class) to showcase your Masterpiece to your fellows.
+You also need to document your Masterpiece on a GitHub page or any personal/team webpage, and produce a video presentation.
+They are due at the end of the scheduled final exam time.
+Below is the grade breakdown of the Grand Enchantment grading:

 Item Description Weight